Carter-75/UniversalMobWar/README.md

 - **Projectile Tree (pro):**
   - **Piercing:** Arrows pierce through enemies.
   - **Multishot:** Fires multiple projectiles at once.

-#### 5. Automatic Mastery (Progress Based)
-Certain abilities scale automatically with the mob's overall power level (0-100% progress), rather than costing skill points:
-- **Shield Chance:** Probability to spawn with a shield follows a normal curve synced to max progression.
-- **Potion Mastery (Witch/Creeper/Bow):** Probability to use special potion effects (Lingering clouds, Tipped arrows, Thrown potions) scales from 0% to 100% as the mob approaches max level.
+- **Potion Mastery Trees:**
+  - **Witch:** Throws stronger negative potions (Mastery 1-10).
+  - **Creeper:** Explosions leave lingering potion clouds (Mastery 1-10).
+  - **Cave Spider:** Increases poison level on hit (Mastery 1-10).

 ### 🛡️ Gear Progression
 Mobs automatically equip better base gear as they max out their current gear's potential.

+- **Progression Paths:**
-- **Progression:** Wood → Stone → Iron → Diamond → Netherite
+  - **Standard:** Wood → Stone → Iron → Diamond → Netherite
+  - **Piglin:** Gold Sword → Netherite Sword
+  - **Piglin Brute:** Gold Axe → Netherite Axe
+  - **Drowned:** Trident (No tier changes)

+- **Per-Item Upgrades:**
+  - Each equipment slot (Head, Chest, Legs, Feet, Mainhand, Offhand) tracks its progress **independently**.
+  - Example: A Zombie might have a Diamond Helmet (because it maxed out Iron Helmet enchants) but still wear Iron Boots.
-- **Mechanic:** Once a mob has maxed out all enchantments for its current tier (e.g., a full Sharpness V / Unbreaking III Wooden Sword), it automatically upgrades to the next material tier (Stone) and resets enchantments to begin the cycle again.
+  - Once a specific item has maxed out all available enchantments for its current tier, it automatically upgrades to the next material tier and resets enchantments.

+- **Downgrade on Break:**
+  - If a mob's item breaks (reaches 0 durability), it is **not lost**.
+  - Instead, it **downgrades** to the previous tier (e.g., Netherite Chestplate → Diamond Chestplate).
+  - The downgraded item starts with 0 enchantments.
+  - If a Wood or Gold item breaks, it is destroyed permanently.

-- **Drop Chance:** Equipment drop chance decreases as the mob becomes more powerful (50% → 5%).
+- **Drop Chance:** Equipment drop chance decreases as the mob becomes more powerful (100% → 1%).

+### ⏳ Visual Progression (New!)
+- Mobs no longer spawn instantly maxed out.
+- Instead, they spawn with a "Skill Point Budget" and spend it over time (approx. 2 upgrades per second).
+- You can watch a mob visually evolve: armor pieces appearing one by one, weapons upgrading from Wood to Netherite, and enchantments glowing as they are applied.
+- **Smart Spending:** Mobs have a chance to "save" points for expensive upgrades rather than spending everything on cheap ones immediately.

 ---